tugot17/pmpp/chapter-4/README.md

 **a.** What is the number of warps per block?

+Each warp is 32 threads, there are 128 threads in each blok (second argument in `<<...>>`, so there is a `128/8=4` warps in each blok.

 **b.** What is the number of warps in the grid?

+There are `(N + 128 - 1)/128 = (1024+128-1) = 8` blocks in total, each blok having 4 warps (see a), therefore there is 32 warps in the grid.

 **c.** For the statement on line 04:

 **i.** How many warps in the grid are active?
+There are 32 warps in total.
+Each warp covering 32 consecutive threads, the warp covering the threads 64 to 95 will be inactive.
+So 1 warp per block, 8 warps in total (see b).

 **ii.** How many warps in the grid are divergent?

 **iii.** What is the SIMD efficiency (in %) of warp 0 of block 0?